holepunchto/compact-encoding/README.md

 * `cenc.raw.ndjson` - Encodes a JSON value as newline delimited utf-8 without a length prefixed.
 * `cenc.any` - Encodes any JSON representable value into a self described buffer.
 Like JSON + buffer, but using compact types.
 Useful for schemaless codecs.
 * `cenc.from(enc)` - Makes a compact encoder from a [codec](https://github.com/mafintosh/codecs) or [abstract-encoding](https://github.com/mafintosh/abstract-encoding).
+* `cenc.none` - Helper for when you want to just express nothing

 ## License